Emperor Kang of Jin: Reign

 In early 343, Emperor Kang created his wife Chu Suanzi empress.

 Later in 343, Emperor Kang's other uncle, Yu Yi (庾翼), proposed a major military campaign against Later Zhao, in coordination with Former Yan's ruler Murong Huang and Former Liang's ruler Zhang Jun, both nominal Jin vassals.
-Most officials feared this large undertaking, but with support from Yu Bing, Huan Wen (Emperor Kang's brother-in-law, having married his sister Sima Xingnan (司馬興男) the Princess Nankang), and Sima Wuji (司馬無忌) the Prince of Qiao, Emperor Kang approved the plan and mobilized troops.
-Yu Bing was made a governor to coordinate with Yu Yi, and He Chong was recalled to replace him, and served in conjunction with Emperor Kang's father-in-law Chu Pou (褚裒) (who, however, soon yielded his post).
+Most officials feared this large undertaking, but with support from Yu Bing, Huan Wen (Note: Emperor Kang's brother-in-law, having married his sister Sima Xingnan (司馬興男) the Princess Nankang), and Sima Wuji (司馬無忌) the Prince of Qiao, Emperor Kang approved the plan and mobilized troops.
+Yu Bing was made a governor to coordinate with Yu Yi, and He Chong was recalled to replace him, and served in conjunction with Emperor Kang's father-in-law Chu Pou (褚裒) (Note: However, Chu Pou soon yielded his post.).
 However, Yu Yi eventually, for reasons unknown, largely did not carry out his campaign, although he made some border attacks.

 In fall 344, Emperor Kang grew ill.
 Yu Bing and Yu Yi wanted to support his uncle Sima Yu the Prince of Kuaiji as emperor, but He Chong, consistent with his prior advice to Emperor Cheng, suggested that Emperor Kang should pass the throne to his son Sima Dan.
 Emperor Kang agreed and created Sima Dan crown prince.
 He died two days later, and was succeeded by the one-year-old Crown Prince Dan (as Emperor Mu).